djgroen/student-resources/docs/python-abm.rst

 destination we create one more function, namely `finish_travel()`
 ::
   def finish_travel(self):
+    # if the person resides on a link between locations, it is "travelling"
     if self.travelling:

-      # update location (which is on a link) to link endpoint
+      # increment the distance covered by 10 kilometers.
+      self.distance_travelled_on_link += 10

+      # get the length of the current route (link).
+      link_length = self.location.distance

+      # If the distance travelled is longer than the length of the link, we arrive at our destination.
+      if self.distance_travelled_on_link > link_length:
         self.location.numAgents -= 1
         self.location = self.location.endpoint
         self.location.numAgents += 1

-This function is a little redundant right now (it could be part of evolve()), but it allows you to later modify the code, to accommodate Persons to spend more than one time step in transit.
+        self.travelling = False

+This function allows us to track agents who are on links, and have them progress gradually.

 ======================
 Defining the Locations